 Notabene helps VASPs comply with Travel Rule requirements globally by embedding information transmission requirements in our transaction validation system.
 By integrating with Notabene, Hong Kong VASPs can easily validate transactions against Notabene’s embedded jurisdictional rules and ensure that all the required information - considering the transaction amount - is included in the Travel Rule message.

-According to sections 12.11.10 and 12.11.13, [2] the Originator VASP must submit the required Travel Rule information to the Beneficiary VASP before or when the virtual asset transfer is conducted
+The originator VASP must submit the required Travel Rule information to the Beneficiary VASP before or when the virtual asset transfer is conducted.
+[2]

 Notabene welcomes the clarification by the SFC that Travel Rule compliance needs to be performed pre-transaction.
 This is particularly important given the specific characteristics of virtual asset transactions: settlement is immediate and irreversible; hence, only pre-transaction actions can effectively mitigate risk.